-Select Dates January through May, with Virginia International Tattoo on April 26-29, 2018
+Select Dates January through May, with Virginia International Tattoo on April 30-May 3, 2020

 If you’re a seafood lover, you need to attend the Chincoteague Seafood Festival, held on the Eastern Shore’s Chincoteague Island.
 The main eating attraction are the Little Neck clams cooked in a bevy of ways, but you’ll find everything from locally harvested oysters to various fried fish delights straight out of the Atlantic.
 Live beach music fills the air at the festival, and your $45 ticket covers it all, including nonalcoholic beverages (beer is available for purchase).
 Children 5 and under get free admission to the Chincoteague Seafood Festival.
 GET TICKETS

 The biggest outdoor sports and music festival in the U.S., Dominion Riverrock brings thousands of participants and spectators (even the four-legged kinds!) together on Richmond’s riverside Brown’s Island for three days of unforgettable fun.
 Outdoor sports of every kind are demonstrated at the free event, including kayaking, rock climbing, mountain biking, paddleboarding, and slacklining.
-Live music performances occur throughout, and last year’s festival showcased acts like The London Souls, Jouwala Collective, and the Bush League.
+Live music performances occur throughout, and while this year’s entertainers have not yet been announced, last year’s lineup included performances from Cris Jacobs Band, Chris Leggett, The Marcus King Band, and DJ Williams’ Shots Fired.
 There are also outdoor races for those looking to get active during the festival, and if you’re not worried about the mess, the 5K Mud Run is incredibly popular for even beginner-level runners.
-Music lineup to be announced in late January.

-The official dates and lineup have not yet been finalized, but the Shenandoah Music Festival runs from approximately mid-July through Labor Day weekend.
+The Shenandoah Valley Music Festival runs from approximately mid-July through Labor Day weekend.
 As the longest running outdoor music festival in the mid-Atlantic region, the events draw some big performance names.
 Previous acts include LeAnn Rimes and Bruce Hornsby & the Noisemakers, and the varied genres of musicians draw guests from all over the East Coast.
 While the festival hosts some pretty big headliners, the inexpensive ticket prices make the live concerts accessible to all, with front row seats at the best concerts totaling only $59 a person.
 Another cost-saver?
 Guests are encouraged to bring their own picnic-style spread to events.
 Tickets go on sale for individual events starting in early April.

 When it comes to exciting entertainment for this year, this isn’t all.
 Stay tuned for part 2 of the can’t-miss festivals!